top of page

 What Is a Judicial Lien?

-A judicial lien happens when a creditor sues you, wins, and records the judgment against your property.
+A judicial lien occurs when a creditor sues you, wins, and records the judgment against your property.
 This lien gives the creditor rights in your property, even if the debt would normally be discharged in bankruptcy.
+Understanding this concept is crucial for anyone facing financial difficulties.

 How Lien Avoidance Works

-• Impairment of Exemption: If the lien interferes with an exemption you would otherwise be entitled to (such as the homestead exemption), you can ask the court to remove it.
+If the lien interferes with an exemption you would otherwise be entitled to (such as the homestead exemption), you can ask the court to remove it.
+This step is vital for protecting your assets.

-• Court Motion Required: Lien avoidance doesn’t happen automatically — your attorney must file a specific motion in your case.
+Lien avoidance doesn’t happen automatically.
+Your attorney must file a specific motion in your case.
+This legal step is necessary to initiate the process of removing the lien.

 Why It Matters

-• Protects Your Home Equity: Judicial liens can block your ability to refinance or sell your home.
+Judicial liens can block your ability to refinance or sell your home.
+By avoiding these liens, you can safeguard your home equity and ensure you have options for the future.

-• Maximizes Fresh Start: Bankruptcy is designed to give you a clean slate — lien avoidance helps ensure discharged debts don’t follow you in the form of property claims.
+Bankruptcy is designed to give you a clean slate.
+Lien avoidance helps ensure discharged debts don’t follow you in the form of property claims.
+This fresh start is essential for rebuilding your financial life.

-• Stops Creditor Leverage: Creditors sometimes rely on liens to pressure repayment, even after bankruptcy.
-Avoidance removes that bargaining chip.
+Creditors sometimes rely on liens to pressure repayment, even after bankruptcy.
+Avoidance removes that bargaining chip, allowing you to move forward without the weight of past debts.

 Steps to Avoid a Lien

-1. List All Judgments in Your Bankruptcy Schedules.
+1. List All Judgments in Your Bankruptcy Schedules: This is the first step in the process.

-3. File Motion with the Court.
-The judge reviews and rules.
+3. File Motion with the Court: The judge reviews and rules on your motion.

-4. Record Order (if needed).
-Sometimes the court’s order must be recorded to clear title.
+4. Record Order (if needed): Sometimes the court’s order must be recorded to clear title.
+This ensures that your property is free from the lien.

 Conclusion